DA identifies man fatally shot by Worcester police after claiming to have explosive device

 WORCESTER, MASS.
-(WHDH) - Authorities identified the 31-year-old man who was fatally shot by police during a standoff in Worcester after he claimed to have a rifle and an explosive device.
+(WHDH) - Authorities identified the 31-year-old man who was fatally shot by police during a standoff in Worcester after he claimed to have a rifle and a bomb.

 Worcester Emergency Communications Department received a 911 call around 10:40 pm.
 Tuesday from a man who said he had a rifle and a bomb that could go off, according to the Worcester District Attorney Joseph D. Early, Jr.